 GlucosaGreen® for Joint Health

-Joints are essentially the intersection of two bones – allowing our bodies, and those of our pets, to move, bend and twist.
-Examples of joints can be found in your fingers, elbows, hip and knees.
-However, in addition to bone, joints are also comprised of cartilage, ligaments and muscle.
+Joints are essentially the intersection of two bones, allowing our bodies, and those of our pets, to move, bend and twist.
+In addition to bones, joints are also comprised of cartilage, ligaments, and muscle.

-After many years of moving and bearing load, it is common for cartilage to deteriorate, meaning the joints’ ability for smooth movement and shock absorption is impaired.
+After many years of movement and pressure, it is common for cartilage to deteriorate which means the joints’ ability for smooth movement and shock absorption is impaired.
 Sometimes this can result in pain, and for some, osteoarthritis.
-In addition, as we age, often our surrounding muscles which move the joint and the bones themselves also deteriorate, providing even more strain and pressure on joints.
+Additionally, as we age our surrounding muscles which move the joint, and the bones themselves also deteriorate.
+This puts even more strain and pressure on joints.

 What is Glucosamine?

 Glucosamine is naturally produced in the body and is a vital building block of cartilage.
 It is also found in synovial fluid and plays a key role in stimulating the production of proteoglycans.
-Proteoglycans allow cartilage to attract and retain water – essential for maintaining lubrication and joint integrity.
+Proteoglycans allow cartilage to attract and retain water which is essential for maintaining lubrication and joint integrity.

 As people and animals age, glucosamine levels fall, which may lead to joint degeneration.
 Consequently, glucosamine can also be taken in the form of a supplement and is one of the world’s most popular treatments for healthy joints.
 It is available in different forms, with the most common being glucosamine sulfate and glucosamine hydrochloride.